mcgrew/bionet/README.md

 Correlation View
 ----------------

-The correlation view for JSysNet allows you to see Correlations between molecules measured in an experiment.
+The correlation view for BioNet allows you to see Correlations between molecules measured in an experiment.
 Correlation View will create a network view of the data and allow you to filter connections by correlation value.
 The network graph will consist of a number of nodes, each of which will denote a molecule in the experimental data, each with multiple sample values.
 For any 2 molecules, the sample values are used to determin their correlation value, denoted by the